vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Bhagavadgitā
 Sanskrit text ed.
 S.K.
 Belvalkar, reprint from BORI crit. edn. of the Mahabharata, Poona 1968.
 Bhāgavatapurāṇa
 Sanskrit text and French tr.
-E. Burnouf, 5 vols., vol.V by M., Hauvette- Besnault and Le R.P.
+E. Burnouf, 5 vols., vol.V by M., HauvetteBesnault and Le R.P.
 Roussel, Paris 1840-98.
 Bhojanasūtra
 See Paraskaragrhyasutra, parisistam.
 Brahmapurāṇa